Diversity Visa Lottery (GreenCard Lottery)

 Each year more than 50, 000 applicants are selected for the lottery program, in order to account for those that are unable to pursue the visa.
 Even if selected, some individuals are ineligible to obtain a visa, and thus being selected for the program does not guarantee that you will obtain the visa.
 The most common reason for being ineligible after selected is a lack of a high school diploma, or two years of work experience in a job that requires at least two years of training.

-The Diversity Visa 2014 dates will be released soon.
-The filing period will be held on around October 4th to November 5th 2012.
+The Diversity Visa 2016 program dates will be released soon.
+The filing period will be held on around October 2014 to November 2014, lasting 30 days.

 Check the Status of your 2012 DV Lottery application: